hariharsubramanyam/fritter/README.md

 ## Highlights

 The first highlight is that this project as a Single-Page Application which fetches JSON data from a REST API.
 This way, the client and server code is nicely separated.
 For instance, all the client side code is in the `public/` directory and all the server side code is in `server.js`, `models/`, `routes/`, and `views/`.
+Thus, the only thing that connects the client and the server are a few objects responsible for communicating with the API.
+For example, see [these lines in `public/util/follow_manager.js`](https://github.com/6170-fa14/hsubrama_proj2/blob/master/public/util/search.js#L12-L23) for an example of such an object.

 Another highlight is that I use the Model-View-Controller design pattern effectively.

 On the server side, the controllers are in the `routes/` directory, the models are in the `models/` directory, and the views (there is only one, since most of the view work is handled by the client) are in the `views/` directory.

 On the client side, the controllers are in the `controllers/` directory, the models (i.e. the code connecting to the API) are in the `util/` directory, and the views are in the `views/` directory.
+The views are in EJS, and they are rendered on the client side.
+This way, we can create DOM elements on the fly (on the client side) and avoid mucking up our Javascript with HTML.
+This also lets us pass JavaScript objects to the EJS object for rendering in the HTML.
+For example, see this [these lines of `public/views/search_result.ejs`](https://github.com/6170-fa14/hsubrama_proj2/blob/master/public/views/search_result.ejs#L2-L6) for an example of how we can use client side EJS to decide whether to show a follow or unfollow button.

 The final highlight is that the API endpoints are very simple, which makes the URLs clean and easy to remember.
 You can find them in the `routes/` directory.
 The endpoints are: